Camping, At No Time In the History of My Life, Have I Enjoyed So Much To Be A Wife

 This is a must have for anyone who is familiar with photography and wants to move up to the next level.
 Scott has a great way of explaining things in a straight forward matter and making you understand the more technical side of this sometimes confusing field.

-I think I have bought this book 5 times for friends who are getting into the field and would recommend it to anyone.
+I think I have bought this book 5 times for friends who are getting into the field and I would recommend it to anyone.

 Make Sure to Check out Scott Kelby's Website for tons of info